AI-SysBio/RA-drug-discovery/README.md

 - Prior knowledge about TF-TF interactions and TF binding motif, available in `Data/PANDA_prior_knowledge` Run the script `src/PANDA_network.py` to compute the network and analyse their edges.

-&nbsp;

 Applied to our data, PANDA produced fully connected and directed networks of TFs to their target genes, comprising 644 TFs and 18992 genes.
-Then, we used LIONESS [3] to estimate an individual gene regulatory network for each sample in the population.
-We can then use this collection of network to make differential analysis of their edges.
+Then, we used LIONESS [3] to estimate an individual gene regulatory network for each sample in the population, which we utilized to make differential analysis of their edges and identify key TF regulators.

 <p align="center">
   <img src="https://github.com/Aurelien-Pelissier/RA-drug-discovery/blob/main/img/LIONESS.png" width=500>
 </p>

-Then, we used LIONESS [3] to estimate an individual gene regulatory network for each sample in the population.

 &nbsp;